Valerio-GROSSI/Human-Activity-Recognition/README.md

 ## Sample Results

-Sample outputs on the MOT17 dataset :
+Sample outputs on the Kaggle dataset :